My father's proposed electrostatic flying machine.

 But if you haven’t heard of SL, it isn’t actually a “computer game” (as some people claim).
 It’s a simulated 3D world with its own physical laws and building tools.
 And it was an ideal place to quickly create a 3D structural model of what I thought dad’s UFO would have looked like.
 The featured image offers two views of my mock-up (with its side open to expose the interior).
 I could have moved around, and even into, it to take more photos.
 SL can be a great place to build such models without having to worry too much about 3D-CAD-maths!

-And in fact, Second Life also can be an excellent venue for doing all kinds of research and photography.
+And in fact, Second Life also can be an excellent venue for doing all kinds of research, photography and even photo sales.
 For instance, before Kate and I took a tour of Ireland, we visited an exact SL recreation of Dublin’s central city to familiarize ourselves with various site locations.
 (Even dropped into a couple pubs along the way, but their virtual beer was rather bland.)

 Similarly, before our first trip to Rome, we visited an exact SL recreation of the Sistine Chapel.
 So exact in fact, that the super-high-res photos used to create it allowed us to “fly” up to the ceiling and view Michelangelo’s work up close and in detail.
 (When we toured the place in person, we weren’t even allowed to take non-flash photos from the chapel floor!)